luiscruz/course_sustainableSE/2024/p1_measuring_software/g5_Notion.md

 For the setup, we have created a dummy Google account for Notion login, the details of which are in the GitHub repository.
 To get the set up running on a Mac:
 1. Install Notion on Desktop
-2. Set up the dummy Google account on chrome, each experiment will log in and logout using that ID.
+2. Set up the dummy Google account on chrome, each experiment will log in and logout using those credentials.
 3. Set up [EnergiBridge](https://github.com/tdurieux/EnergiBridge)
 4. Run the main Python file